 - Black panther is not a separate species of big cats.
 They are the black variant forms of leopard and jaguar species.

 - The black color of the skin and fur of the black panthers is due to genetics.
 In leopards, the expression of recessive melanistic allele causes black color, while in jaguars, the expression of dominant melanistic allele causes black color.

 - The excessive black pigmentation of black panthers hides their specific rosette pattern, due to which their rosette pattern is known as “ghost rosettes”.

-- Black panthers are found in different continents.
-As they belong to different species (leopard and jaguar), they are found in the continents of Asia, Africa, and Americas.
+- Black panthers are found on different continents.
+As they belong to different species (leopard and jaguar), they are found in the continents of Asia, Africa, and the Americas.

 - Melanistic individuals are less common as compared to normal ones.
 In leopards, the melanistic variants are estimated as only about 11% of the whole population.
 While melanistic jaguars are estimated as only about 6% of the South American jaguar population.

-- As melanistic (black pigmented) gene is dominant in jaguars, so a pair of melanistic jaguars may produce black cubs, while a pair of normal spotted jaguars may produce only normal spotted cubs.
+- As the melanistic (black-pigmented) gene is dominant in jaguars, so a pair of melanistic jaguars may produce black cubs, while a pair of normally spotted jaguars may produce only normal spotted cubs.

 - Apart from having black color fur, black panthers are believed to be less fertile (have small litter size), more aggressive, and unpredictable than their normal counterparts.